 Feelings, big or small, deserve to feel heard and understood.
 Just like you would not punish a child for lacking soccer skills at their first practice, do your best to choose connection over consequences for a big feeling gone awry.
 Teach your kid to regulate their body and name their feelings.
 Show them how those steps help reduce the power and fear that runs through our bodies when a big emotion takes over.
 Give them the skills they need to feel a sense of control and self-regulation.

 Most of all, remember that you deserve to give yourself grace and comfort, too.
 Find a few different ways to regulate your body that feel easy to access in moments of distress.
 Just like any other skill, the more you practice, the more confident you (and your child) feel using it.

-Juliet Duralde, LPC-A is a Licensed Professional Counselor Associate based in Houston, TX and currently practicing at Brittani Persha Counseling.
+Juliet Duralde, LPC-A is a Licensed Professional Counselor Associate based in Houston, TX and currently practicing as a play therapist at Brittani Persha Counseling.
 She specializes in play therapy and primarily works with young children and adolescents struggling with anxiety, low self-esteem, behaviors, neurodiversity, and depression.
 Juliet also incorporates parent coaching and regular parent communication into her work to ensure the entire family system feels equipped and secure.